-After starting up the LINUX system the network function is initiated and the program for communication with the GPS and the NTPD (NTP daemon) is started.
-After that NTPD starts synchronization with the reference clocks (usual the hardware clock of the single board computer and the GPS receiver).
+After starting up the LINUX system the network function is initiated and the program for communication with the reference clock and the NTPD (NTP daemon) is started.
+After that NTPD starts synchronization with the reference clockss (usual the hardware clock of the single board computer and the used receiver).
 Until synchronization is finished the following message is displayed:

-CLK: Not Sync NTP: Sync to OSC Wed, dd.mm.yyyy UTC 12:00:00
+CLK: Not Sync

+NTP: Sync to OSC

+Wed, dd.mm.yyyy

+UTC 12:00:00

-For the synchronization of the NTPD with the GPS it is necessary that the GPS receiver is synchronous with the GPS time.
-In this case the following message is monitored on the display:
+For the synchronization of the NTPD, e.g. with a GPS creceiver, it is necessary that the GPS receiver is synchronous with the GPS time.
+In this case the following message is shown on the display: